 Doylestown’s namesake is derived from a 1700s innkeeper by the name of William Doyle.
 He operated Doyle’s Tavern, which was located on what we know today as the town’s Main Street.
 Though that public house is no longer around, other iconic destinations such as Hargrave House Bed & Breakfast, Maxwell’s On Main and Jules Thin Crust have taken its place.

 3) New Hope

 Originally known as Coryell's Ferry, New Hope houses more than 200 years of history and has one of Bucks County’s most iconic Main Streets.
 There’s so much to experience including the eclectic shops such as Heart of the Home, riverside dining at Stella of New Hope, nightlife at Havana and attractions such as Parry Mansion.

 - Shopping on Main Street in New Hope

 - Shopping on Main Street in Newtown

 Founded by William Penn in 1684, Newtown remains one of Bucks County’s must-see historic areas.
-Its famous State Street, which is home to unique destinations and eateries, such as the Zebra Stripped Whale, Isaac Newtown’s and Thyme, balances the borough’s history with contemporary experiences.
+Its famous State Street, which is home to unique destinations and eateries, such as the Zebra Stripped Whale, Isaac Newtown’s and Rocco's at the Brick, balances the borough’s history with contemporary experiences.